CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/command_and_control/2019-02-01-remote_admin_tools.md

 category: techniques
 theme: "Command and control"
 Id: 05
 description: 'Remote Administration tools like TeamViewer can be used to control a machine remotely.
-Tools like TeamViewer are legitamite applications that are signed and may be trusted by security controls.'
+Tools like TeamViewer are legitimate applications that are signed and may be trusted by security controls.'
 permalink: /techniques/commmand_and_control/remote_admin_tools
 ---
 {{ page.description }}